thelightdesigner/ScuffedWalls/README.md

 # ScuffedWalls
-A command line tool for making NE 2.0 beat saber maps & modcharts.
-It provides an alternative to direct scripting and comes with some extra features which can aid in creation like Model, Image, and Text to wall converters.
+A command line tool for making Noodle Extensions 2.0 beat saber maps & modcharts.

 This tool does not do the same thing as beatwalls.